Additive interaction modelling using I-priors: Introduction

-This paper introduces the I-prior methodology for estimating $f$ in~(\ref{regr}) subject to~(\ref{err}) as an alternative to the aforementioned methods.
-Hence, like Tikhonov regularization, it is based on a function space view of regression.
-We derive the I-prior as a maximum entropy prior subject to a constraint based on the Fisher information.
-The I-prior for $f$ is Gaussian, with mean chosen a priori (e.g., zero), and covariance kernel proportional to the Fisher information on $f$.
-The regression function is estimated by its posterior distribution under the I-prior, with the posterior mean as a suitable point estimator.
-An intuitively attractive property of the I-prior is that the more information is available on a linear functional of the regression function (e.g., a regression coefficient), the larger the prior variance, and the smaller the influence of the prior mean on the posterior mean.
-The I-prior methodology can be viewed as contributing to the field of statistical supervised learning \cite{htf09}, where prediction, estimation and inference are some of the key aims.
+The I-prior methodology is a {\em function space approach}, that is, the regression function is assumed $f$ to lie in a particular space of functions.
+The I-prior maximizes entropy, subject to a constraint based on the Fisher information on $f$.
+Its support is contained in the function space, i.e., the I-prior is proper.
+If the errors are normal, the I-prior is Gaussian with covariance kernel proportional to the Fisher information on the regression function.
+I-priors have the intuitively appealing property that the more information is available on a linear functional of the regression function, the larger the prior variance, and the smaller the influence of the prior mean on the posterior distribution.